 Money transfer service providers are the dominant players in Nepal’s transfer corridors.
-There are some providers such as Arabian Exchange Company that predominantly operate on the Gulf remittance corridors.
-Others like Western Union, MoneyGram, Xoom, WorlRemit, Xpress Money, Ria, and Small World are allover the world.
+There are some providers, such as Arabian Exchange Company, that predominantly operate on the Gulf remittance corridors.
+Others like Western Union, MoneyGram, Xoom, WorldRemit, Xpress Money, Ria, and Small World are worldwide.

 When sending money to Nepal using MTOs, you can choose any of the following methods depending on your preferences and interests.

 Cash Pickup- This method of sending money to Nepal resonates well with Nepalese abroad.
 The advantage it has is that the recipients get their money in a ready-to-use form.
 For the unbanked populations, this is convenient.
-Providers such as Western Union, Ooredoo Mobile Money (OMM), Arabian Exchange Company, MoneyGram, Xoom, Ria and others have enjoyed high transfer volumes to Nepal in the past couple of years.
+Providers such as Western Union, Ooredoo Mobile Money (OMM), Arabian Exchange Company, MoneyGram, Xoom, Ria, and others have enjoyed high transfer volumes to Nepal in the past couple of years.

 Some Nepalese use Informal Value Transfer Systems such as Hundi to send money home.
-Such channels commonly used in the Korea-Nepal corridor, are illegal and not regulated by the formal banking system.
+Such channels commonly used in the Korea-Nepal corridor are illegal and not regulated by the formal banking system.
 Using them may expose you to unnecessary risks and fraud.